edu2andrade/edu2andrade/README.md

 <br>

-My name is Eduardo Andrade and I'm a Fullstack Developer.
 I spent a lifetime connected to sports, from volleyball to Personal Training, which was my last profession before restarting this adventure through new technologies.

-Currently, I work as a Frontend Developer bringing projects to life with React and NextJS.
+Currently, I work as a Fullstack Developer bringing projects to life with React and NextJS.
 I'm always studying and specialising to deliver the best results.

 Never stop learning!